-For Phase-2 a new database is prepared to include inversions of observations from the four instruments, SSM/I, SSMIS, AMSR-E and AMSR2.
+For Phase-2 a new database is prepared to simulate observations from the four instruments, SSM/I, SSMIS, AMSR-E and AMSR2.
 This allows to better represent the observations-to-LST mapping from AMSR-E and AMSR2, compared with just reusing the SSM/I-based database of Phase-1.
+The new database is based on radiative transfer calculations at the locations and times of the original sensor observations, to ensure the spatial and temporal representativity of the database.
+Similar to Phase-1, only one database is prepared, in this case with simulations from the four instruments.
+This implies that the database contains radiative transfer simulations from instruments that are very close in terms of observing angles and frequencies, but with some small differences.
+One database for instrument and the corresponding calibrated MLPs would have resulted in somehow smaller retrieval errors, but will probably enhance biases between the four independent sensor retrievals.
+Given the intended climate applications of these retrievals, the option of a common MLP with more stable inversions has been favoured.

-The new database is based on Optimal Estimation inversions similar to the retrievals described in Section 4.2.5 for the IR instruments.
-Ancillary data for the atmosphere, namely the temperature, humidity, and liquid water profiles, are sourced from the atmospheric reanalysis ERA5 [RD17], and are used together with a radiative transfer code [RD-87] to calculate the atmospheric contribution to the observed BTs.
-The first guess LST is also taken from ERA5, using its surface skin temperature fields, while the emissivity is sourced from a new database of climatological emissivity derived to handle the new instruments (see Section 5.4.2).
-Similar to the Phase-1 calibration database, four years of observations and accompanying LST are prepared for each instrument, with the pairs of LST and BTs quality-controlled to assure that the included derived surface state in the database is consistent with the corresponding observed BTs.
+For the radiative transfer simulations, ancillary data for the atmosphere, namely the temperature, humidity, and liquid water profiles, are sourced from the atmospheric reanalysis ERA5 [RD17], and are used together with the radiative transfer code from [RD-87] to calculate the atmospheric contribution to the observed BTs.
+For the surface contribution, the first guess LST is also taken from ERA5, using its surface skin temperature fields, while the emissivity is sourced from a new database of climatological emissivity derived to handle the new instruments (see Section 5.4.2).
+Notice that each first guess LST and climatological emissivity is randomly modified before being used in the simulations, in order to add more variability to the original LST and emissivity, extending also their dynamical ranges.
+In order to capture well the inter-annual variability, 5 days per month and 4 years per instrument are processed, resulting in more than two million radiative transfer simulations available to calibrate the MLPs.